A little bit of advice today. Never rely on one manufacturers pigment being exactly the same as another brand, even if it has the same name.

 Selecting my subject matter

-So, I began by selecting my favourite seed heads which I felt went best together and drew them all up on tracing paper.
+So, I began by selecting the seed heads which I felt went best together and drew them all up on tracing paper.
 When I was totally happy with the drawings I outlined them in black fine liner and cut them all out….this was only the beginning!
-It then took me about another whole week of fiddling around and rearranging them in between painting before I finally decided on my composition!
+It then took me about another whole week of fiddling around and rearranging them in between painting before I finally decided on my final composition!

-Now I was ready to transfer them to my watercolour paper using my light box.
+At last I was ready to transfer them to my watercolour paper using my light box.
 The ones I chose are as follows: Cow Parsley, Agapanthus, Cowslip, Rosa Glauca pourr. rosehip, Iris sanguinea, Honesty, Yellow poppy, Camassia and Marigold.

 Cow Parsley seed head